CtrlK

 Specificity

-Lists multiple concrete actions ('trigger pipelines, monitor workflows/jobs, retrieve artifacts and test metadata') matching the score-3 anchor of enumerated specific actions.
+Lists multiple concrete actions — 'trigger pipelines, monitor workflows/jobs, retrieve artifacts and test metadata' — giving comprehensive coverage of the skill's capabilities, matching the anchor for multiple specific concrete actions.

 Completeness